xformation/xformation-book/chapter1/usecases/everything-software-defined/aws-container-cluster-support.md

 Preconditions:

-* User has selected the items to be purchased.
+* User Choose the create bucket option from the  xformation UI application

 Post-conditions:

-* The order will be placed in the system.
+* The bucket \(container cluster\) will be created on the cloud
-* The user will have a tracking ID for the order.
+* The  bucket will be listed the in  home page
-* The user will know the estimated delivery date for the order.
+* The bucket will be ready to deploy the application services by dragging the application from right pane.

 Normal Flow: